Seals and sunsets: The best things to do in Alonissos, Greece

 How to get to Alonissos

 There’s no airport in Alonissos, so you need to catch a ferry to reach the island.
 The nearest airport is in Skiathos, which is 1–2 hours away by ferry.
-There’s a mix of small high-speed ferries and larger car ferries along the route, with up to five services a day in summer.
-Many of the ferries also call at Skopelos on the way between Skiathos and Alonissos.
+Regular buses connect Skiathos airport and port, or a taxi costs around €15.
+There’s a mix of small high-speed ferries and larger car ferries on the route, with up to five services a day in summer.

 Getting around Alonissos